valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 4.0.0

 Return a new string object from a call reply of type string, error or integer.
-Otherwise (wrong reply type) return NULL.
+Otherwise, (wrong reply type) return NULL.

 <span id="ValkeyModule_SetContextUser"></span>